Faruhcon/BallBlog/source/content/about-me.md

 - Led and architected the [Virtual STEM Buddy experience](Projects/vb-overview#virtual-stem-buddy-at-museum) from conception to implementation which resulted in a 5 year exhibit at the Children's Museum of Atlanta[^vsb1].

-- Development team lead on the afterschool [Virtual Fitness Buddy project](Projects/vb-overview#virtual-fitness-buddy-afterschool) that launched to 155 children across 7 sites and ran 6 months[^vfb-a1].
+- Development team lead on the afterschool [Virtual Fitness Buddy project](Projects/vb-overview#virtual-fitness-buddy-afterschool) that launched to 318 children across 12 sites and ran 6 months[^vfb-a1].<!-- TODO: include c2 or just c1 (155child, 7)sites?? -->

 </details>